777arc/textbook/content/digital_modulation.rst

 Amplitude Shift Keying (ASK)
 ****************************

-Amplitude Shift Keying (ASK) is the first digital modulation scheme we wil discuss, because it's the simplest to visualize of the three.
+Amplitude Shift Keying (ASK) is the first digital modulation scheme we will discuss, because it's the simplest to visualize of the three.
 We literally just modulate the **amplitude** of the carrier.
 Example of 2-level ASK, called 2-ASK:

 .. image:: ../_static/ASK.PNG
    :scale: 50 %